kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Feature Leakage

-Features may reveal the answer.
+Features may reveal the answer
-Leakage inflates performance.
+Leakage inflates performance
 Deployment exposes the failure

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.